open-telemetry/opentelemetry-specification/specification/specification-principles.md

 frameworks, ecosystems and communities.
 The specification should allow OpenTelemetry components to provide idiomatic experiences to their users.

-THe Specification should focus on *what* not *how*.
+The specification should focus on *what* not *how*.
 When describing how, use non-normative language or supplementary guidelines, like this document.

 ### Be Stable